fazleyrabby/portfolio_old/README.md

 ## Technology

-  Static Website made with HTML,CSS and bootstrap 4.1
+  Static Website made with HTML,SASS and bootstrap 4.1

   Vanilla JS used for scrolling and Theme Color Toggle (Dark/Light Theme)